 - Pestata: Add the pancetta & garlic to the bowl of the same food processor used to make the soffritto (no need to wash it!).
 Pulse just until the mixture is broken down into fine pieces.
 Set aside.

 - Cook the pestata: Add the olive oil to a heavy-bottomed pot (at least 4-quart capacity) over medium heat.
-Once hot, carefully add the pestata mixture from Step 1 to the pot.
-Cook, stirring ocassionally, until the pancetta renders, 4-5 minutes.
+Once hot, carefully add the pestata mixture from Step 1 and cook, stirring occasionally, until the pancetta renders & the garlic is fragrant, 4-5 minutes.

 - Brown the meat: Generously season the beef and pork with 1 teaspoon kosher salt each.
 Add the meat to the center of the pot with the soffritto & pestata mixture.
 Do not touch the meat for 2-3 minutes, allowing it to brown deeply.
 Turn the meat over and brown the second side for 2-3 minutes.
-Once browned on both sides, use a wooden spoon to break the meat apart into small pieces.
-The meat will still be pink in the middle; that’s totally fine.
+Once browned on both sides, use a wooden spoon to break the meat apart into fine crumbles.
 Stir to combine with the soffritto mixture.
-Cook, stirring occassionally, until browned completely, 8-10 minutes.
+Cook, stirring occasionally, until browned completely, 8-10 minutes.
 Add the tomato paste, stirring to coat the meat & soffritto mixture.
 Cook for 2-3 minutes to brown.

 - Deglaze: Increasing the heat to medium-high, pour the red wine into the pot.
 Stir constantly, using a wooden spoon to scrape up any browned bits that may have formed at the bottom of the pot.
 Cook for 4-5 minutes, until the wine is almost completely absorbed into the meat mixture.